airbytehq/airbyte/docs/connector-development/config-based/overview.md

 6. A set of transformations to be applied on the records read from the source before emitting them to the destination
 7. A checkpoint interval: defines when to checkpoint syncs.

-More details on streams and sources can be found in the [basic concepts section](../../../../../airbyte-cdk/python/docs/concepts/basic-concepts.md).
+More details on streams and sources can be found in the [basic concepts section](../cdk-python/basic-concepts.md).
-More details on cursor fields, and checkpointing can be found in the [incremental-stream section](../../../../../airbyte-cdk/python/docs/concepts/incremental-stream.md)
+More details on cursor fields, and checkpointing can be found in the [incremental-stream section](../cdk-python/incremental-stream.md)

 ## Data retriever

-The data retriever defines how to read the data from an API source.
+The data retriever defines how to read the data from an API source, and acts as an orchestrator for the data retrieval flow.
 The is currently only one implementation, the `SimpleRetriever`, which is defined by

 1. Requester: describes how to submit requests to the API source